porridgewithraisins/chess-opening-info/README.md

 ```
 **Note**: Object[key] lookup (even from JSON) in extremely fast in JavaScript, so
 if your only requirement is getting ECO Code and Name from an
-FEN, you should probably just use this, and not bother with SQLite.
+FEN, you should probably just use this, and not bother with the SQLite API.

 openings.sqlite contains an SQLite3 table
 ```sql